dannyBuonocore/Bluetooth/README.md

+# Android Bluetooth Wrapper
 This is a wrapper class to be used with an Android AppWidget to provide basic Bluetooth functionality.

 Tested with Samsung Galaxy S3 API 19 and Atmega644p with HC-05 Bluetooth module.

 # Usage
+To use, simply have your AppWidgetProvider extend the BTWidget class.
+BTWidget.java provides scoped access to enabling and disabling the hardware Bluetooth adapter, pairing and connecting to a slave device, and reading and writing serial data.